EndlessEndless1999/Library-Viewer/README.md

 # Library-Viewer
-An app helps user to discover and read new books.
+An app that helps user to discover and read new books.

 ## Description